aicore/libmysql/docs/generatedApiDocs/utils/db-API.md

 ## deleteKey

-It deletes a document from the database based on the document id
+It deletes a document from the database based on the document id.
+Conditional deletes are also supported with the optional condition parameter.

 ### Parameters

 *   `tableName` **[string][1]** The name of the table in which the key is to be deleted.
 *   `documentID` **[string][1]** document id to be deleted
+*   `condition` **[string][1]?** Optional coco query condition of the form "$.cost<35" that must be satisfied for delete to happen.
+See query API for more details on how to write coco query strings.

 ### Examples